Arizona 1-Day Fishing License: Cost, Rules, and Where to Buy

 one day fishing license required

-The 1‑Day license is a short‑term option that lets you try fishing without committing to an annual permit.
-Under state fishing regulations, anyone 10+ must carry a valid license while fishing; children under 10 are exempt.
+The 1-day license is a short-term option that lets you try fishing without committing to an annual permit.
+You must carry it on your person whenever you fish.
+Failing to show it during an enforcement check can result in a citation.

-Cost Breakdown: Resident Vs Non‑Resident Day Licenses
+Cost Breakdown: Resident vs. Non-Resident Day Licenses

 resident vs non resident licenses